 Take a tour of the world’s largest natural gypsum cave that is open to the public at Alabaster Caverns State Park in northwest Oklahoma.
 Try your hand at spelunking, take a walking tour, camp or enjoy a picnic on grounds.
 Alabaster Caverns allows wild caving from March through September, where a party of at least three can explore the area’s four caves.
 To go wild caving, you will need a permit from the park office, as well as a hardhat, flashlight, boots and long-sleeve shirt.
 For those who just want to see the main cave without the physical commitment of wild caving, daily guided cave tours follow a family-friendly paved trail.

 Greenleaf State Park, located in wooded, hilly northeast Oklahoma, is simply a jewel.
 One of Oklahoma’s original seven state parks, Greenleaf’s structures and cabins were built during the 1930s and 1940s by the WPA.
-One of the best ways to see the park and Greenleaf Lake is by walking the 18-mile hiking and mountain biking trail.
+One of the best ways to see the park and Greenleaf Lake is by hiking or biking the 18-mile rugged mountain trail.
 This path through the woods begins and ends in the park and features two primitive campsites and a swinging bridge that crosses the lake.
 Greenleaf Lake, with its heavy vegetation, is a haven for largemouth bass and sunfish.
-Don’t miss the swimming pool, with its log roll and double-barrel flume slide, and don’t forget to visit the park’s nature center, swim beach and marina.
-Be sure to catch the park naturalist's free pontoon boat tours of the lake that educate visitors about the park's environment, wildlife and history while exploring the natural beauty of the lake.
+Don’t forget to visit the park’s nature center and swim beach.

 Located just south of Waynoka in northwest Oklahoma, Little Sahara State Park is a favorite playground among off-roaders and ATV enthusiasts of all skill levels.
 Fondly known as the state’s sandbox, Little Sahara earns its name with over 1,600 acres of sand dunes, with some that reach a towering 75 feet in height.
 Bring your dune buggies, motorcycles, Jeeps and ATVs and ride to your heart’s content.
 If you don’t own a dune-ready vehicle, simply rent one at the nearby ATV rental store, Stewart's ATV & Buggy.
 Vehicles must have roll bars and bright-orange flag mounts.
 Challenge each other to a race across the dunes and take advantage of the park’s RV sites, tent sites and picnic areas.